Complications of Pregnancy

 Fetal loss in the second trimester may happen if the cervix is weak and opens too early.
 This is called incompetent cervix.
 In some cases of incompetent cervix, a healthcare provider can help prevent pregnancy loss by stitching the cervix closed until delivery.

-Placental complications.
 Under normal circumstances, the placenta attaches to the uterine wall.
-However, 2 types of placental complications may occur, including:
+However, two types of placental complications may happen, including:

 Placental abruption.
 Sometimes the placenta becomes detached from the uterine wall too soon.
 This is called placental abruption and leads to bleeding and less oxygen and nutrients to the fetus.
 The detachment may be complete or partial.
 The cause of placental abruption is often unknown.
 Placental abruption happens in about 1 in every 100 live births.